 Discussing treatment options, including clinical trials, with your treatment team can get confusing and overwhelming.
-This section will help you to better understand clinical trials and what it may mean for your care.
+This page will help you to better understand clinical trials and what it may mean for your care.

 After an MBC diagnosis, your oncologist and treatment team will talk to you about what type of breast cancer you have.
 MBC is often defined by your tumor's characteristics which your doctor will evaluate through a biopsy.
-This page has information on some of the different characteristics of MBC, including information on the mutation PIK3CA.
+This page has information on some of the different characteristics of MBC.

 Maintaining a nutritious and well-balanced diet is an important aspect of your treatment plan and can help your body stay strong, fight off infection and deal with side effects of treatment.
 Building a healthy diet that works for you starts with talking to your care team.

-Pain is a common experience for people with metastatic breast cancer and it can present in different types.
+Pain is a common experience for people with MBC and it can present in different types.
 You may feel pain in your joints, bones, muscles, nerves or somewhere else.
 Although pain is common, it does not have to be unmanageable.
 This tip sheet will help you talk about and manage pain with your treatment team.

-Metastatic breast cancer and the therapies to treat it may change a woman’s ability to get pregnant and have children.
-This section will help you understand how fertility may be impacted by MBC and help you talk to your physician about your options.
+MBC and the therapies to treat it may change a woman’s ability to get pregnant and have children.
+This page will help you understand how fertility may be impacted by MBC and help you talk to your physician about your options.

-Extreme tiredness or fatigue is highly common among people with metastatic breast cancer.
+Extreme tiredness or fatigue is highly common among people with MBC.
 There are a lot of things you can do to identify causes of and manage fatigue, including talking to your care team.